What Is Term Life Insurance & Who Should Buy It?

 Temporary Coverage

-Term life only offers temporary coverage, so it’s not always the best option for everyone.
-If you have permanent life insurance needs, like funeral expenses or caring for a special needs child into adulthood, term life may not be the best choice for you.
+Term life insurance only offers temporary coverage, so it’s not always the best option for everyone.
+If you have permanent life insurance needs, like funeral expenses or caring for a special needs child into adulthood, term life insurance coverage may not be your best choice.

 No Cash Value

-Term life doesn’t build cash value, meaning it doesn’t include a savings account to borrow or withdraw from.
-If you cancel a term policy, you don’t get any money back unless you get a policy that offers a return of a premium feature, which comes with higher costs.
+One of the disadvantages of term life insurance is that it doesn’t build cash value, meaning it doesn’t include a savings account to borrow or withdraw from.
+If you cancel a term life insurance policy, you don’t get any money back unless you get a policy that offers a return of a premium feature, which comes with higher costs.
 This differs from permanent life insurance, which provides a surrender value based on the cash savings account if you cancel the policy.

 Upper Age Limit

-Term life has a lower upper age cap than permanent life insurance.
+Term life insurance has a lower age cap than permanent life insurance.
 Though the maximum age limit varies by company and term length, most people can apply up to age 50 for all term lengths.
-Once you reach 60 or older, you may be limited to buying a 10- or 20-year term without the option for a 30-year period.
+Term life insurance for 60-year-olds or older may be limited to a 10- or 20-year term without the option for a 30-year term.

 Compare Life Insurance Rates